Skip to main content

 Payment readiness

 Japan is usually easier with cards and transit systems.
-China can work well, but Alipay / WeChat Pay setup and fallback planning matter.
+China can work well, but Alipay or WeChat Pay setup and fallback planning matter.

 Route scale